busraozturkk/demo-creator/README.md

 # Demo Account Creator

-A TypeScript application for automated creation and population of demo accounts for Clusterix HR system.
+A TypeScript application for automated creation and population of demo accounts for system.

 ## Overview